Hom-unitality and hom-associative structures: Hom-unities in non-unital algebras

 $AC(\tilde{A})$ being a subalgebra of $(\tilde{A},\cdot, (0,1)^T)$ indicates that it is closed by products.
 The product of any two elements $(a,\lambda)^T,(b,\mu)^T\in AC(\tilde{A})$ is then in $AC(\tilde{A})$, that is,

-\begin{example}[Skew-symmetric algebras] In any skew-sym\-metric algebra with left unity $1_1$ element, $a=[1_l,a]=[1_l,1_l]a=-[[1_l,1_l],a]=-[1_l,a]=-a\Rightarrow 2a=0$, and analogousely the same conclusion $a=-a, 2a=0 $ holds in any skew-sym\-metric algebra with right unity.
+\begin{example}[Skew-symmetric algebras] In any skew-sym\-metric algebra with left unity $1_1$ element, $a=[1_l,a]=[1_l,1_l]a=-[[1_l,1_l],a]=-[1_l,a]=-a\Rightarrow 2a=0$, and similarly, the same conclusion $a=-a, 2a=0 $ holds in any skew-sym\-metric algebra with right unity.
 Since $2a=0\Rightarrow a=0$ for all elements in any algebra over fields of characteristic different from $2$, the only such algebra is the trivial zero algebra $L=\{0\}$.
-For algebras over fields of characteristic $2$, this conclusion does not hold since $a=-a, 2a=0$ holds for all $a\neq 0$.
-This implies also that a skew-symmetric algebra over a field of characteristic $2$ is also symmetric since $x=-x \Rightarrow [x,y]=-[y,x]=[y,x]$, while it does not necessarily yields product being zero.
-Unlike in algebras over fields of other characteristics, in characteristic $2$, a non-zero algebra can be both skew-symmetric and unital.
-For example, any field $F$ of characteristic $2$ (such as $\mathbb{F}_{2}$) is a nonzero, unital, skew-symmetric algebra over itself with the multiplication which is commutative and satisfies $xy=yx=-yx$. \end{example}
+For algebras over fields of characteristic $2$, this conclusion does not hold because $a=-a, 2a=0$ holds for all $a\neq 0$.
+This implies that a skew-symmetric algebra over a field of characteristic $2$ is also symmetric because $x=-x \Rightarrow [x,y]=-[y,x]=[y,x]$, while it does not necessarily yield a zero product.
+Unlike algebras over fields of other characteristics, in characteristic $2$, a non-zero algebra can be both skew-symmetric and unital.
+For example, any field $F$ of characteristic $2$ (such as $\mathbb{F}_{2}$) is a nonzero, unital, skew-symmetric algebra over itself with multiplication that is commutative and satisfies $xy=yx=-yx$. \end{example}

 \begin{example}[Leibniz algebras] Leibniz algebras $(\mathcal{L},[\cdot,\cdot])$ are those where every product operator is a derivation on the algebra.
 We distinguish between left and right Leibniz algebras according to which products are derivations.